St. Paul’s Archives

 An Archives Committee has been formed with initial members Sandy Ellis, Mark Souther and William Vodrey.
 Feel free to share your ideas and comments with us.
 We intend to post documents from the Archives here as they become available digitally.

 Blueprints of St. Paul’s Episcopal Church, Cleveland Heights, Ohio: In general, the blueprints begin with the construction of our Fairmount Blvd Church beginning in the mid-1920s.
 Blueprints for our earlier churches (E. 4th & Euclid and E. 40th & Euclid) have not been located.
-Access to the actual blueprints for interested persons is by request to our Parish Office and is limited to those with architectural, physical or historic needs to handle the fragile prints.
-Call (216) 932-5815.
+Access to the actual blueprints for interested persons is by calling the Parish Office and is limited to those with architectural, physical or historic needs to handle the fragile prints.